BookingSync/operations/README.md

 ## A bit of theory

-### What is operation
+### What is an operation

-First of all, let's define an application as an combination of domain logic and application state.
+First of all, let's define an application as a combination of domain logic and application state.
 Domain logic can either read and return the parts of the application state to the consumer (Query) or can modify the application state (Command).

 **Note:** There is a concept that is called Command Query Separation (SQS) or Command Query Responsibility Segregation (CQRS) and which can be used at any level of the implementation (classes in OOP, API) but the general idea is simply not to mix these two up.

 While Query is a simple concept (just fetch data from the application state and render it to the consumer in the requested form), Command implementation can have a lot of caveats.

-_Command_ or _business operation_ or _interaction_ or _use case_ or _application service_ (DDD term) even just _service_ (this term is so abigous) is a predefined sequience of programmed actions that can be called by a user (directly in the code or via the API) and modifies the application state.
-In the scope of this framework we prefer the _operation_ term though.
+_Command_ or _business operation_ or _interaction_ or _use case_ or _application service_ (DDD term) even just _service_ (this term is so ambiguous) is a predefined sequence of programmed actions that can be called by a user (directly in the code or via the API) and modifies the application state.
+In the scope of this framework, we prefer the _operation_ term though.

-These modifications are atomic in a sense that the application state supposed to be consistent and valid after the operation execution.
-It might be eventually consistent but the idea is that the application state is valid after the operation execution and in normal case there should be no need to call a complimentary operation to make the state valid.
+These modifications are atomic in the sense that the application state is supposed to be consistent and valid after the operation execution.
+It might be eventually consistent but the idea is that the application state is valid after the operation execution and in a normal case, there should be no need to call a complimentary operation to make the state valid.

-Operations can also create different side-effects such as: sending an email message, make asyncronious API calls (shoot-and-forget), push events to an event bus, etc.
+Operations can also create different side effects such as: sending an email message, making asynchronous API calls (shoot-and-forget), pushing events to an event bus, etc.

-**Note:** An important note is that in contrary to pure DDD approach considers aggregate as transactional boundary but in this framework - the operation itself is wrapped inside of a transaction, though it is configurable.
+**Note:** An important note is that contrary to the pure DDD approach considers aggregate as a transactional boundary but in this framework - the operation itself is wrapped inside of a transaction, though it is configurable.

-The bottom line here is: any modifications to the application state, whether it is done via controller or sidekiq job or even console, should happen in operations.
+The bottom line here is: any modifications to the application state, whether it is done via controller or Sidekiq job, or even console should happen in operations.
 Operation is the only entry point to the domain modification.

 ### The Rails way

-In classic Rails application the role of business operations is usually played by ActiveRecord models.
-When a single model implements multiple use cases, it creates a messy noodles of code that are trying to incorporate all the possible paths of execution.
-This leads to a lot of not funny things including consitional callbacks and virtual attributes on models.
+In a classic Rails application, the role of business operations is usually played by ActiveRecord models.
+When a single model implements multiple use cases, it creates messy noodles of code that are trying to incorporate all the possible paths of execution.
+This leads to a lot of not funny things including conditional callbacks and virtual attributes on models.
 Simply put, this way violates the SRP principle and the consequences are predictable.

-Each operation in turn contains a single execution routine, a single sequience of programm calls that is easy to read and modify.
+Each operation in turn contains a single execution routine, a single sequence of program calls that is easy to read and modify.

-This approach might look more fragile in a sense that ActiveRecord big ball of mud might look like a centralized logic storage and if we will not use use it, we might miss important parts of domain logic and produce invalid application state (e.g. after each update an associated record in the DB supposed to be updated somehow).
-This might be the case indeed but it can re easily solved by using a tiny bit of determination.
+This approach might look more fragile in the sense that ActiveRecord big ball of mud that might look like centralized logic storage and if we will not use it, we might miss important parts of domain logic and produce an invalid application state (e.g. after each update an associated record in the DB supposed to be updated somehow).
+This might be the case indeed but it can be easily solved by using a tiny bit of determination.
 The benefits of the operations approach easily overweight this potential issue.

 ### Operations prerequisites

-Operations supposed to be the first-class citizens of an application.
-This means that ideally application state supposed to be modified using operations exclusively.
-There a some exceptions though:
+Operations are supposed to be the first-class citizens of an application.
+This means that ideally application state is supposed to be modified using operations exclusively.
+There are some exceptions though:

-* In tests, sometimes it is faster and simpler to create application state using direct storage calls (factories) since the desired state might be a result of a multiple operations' calls which can be ommited for the sake of performance.
+* In tests, sometimes it is faster and simpler to create an application state using direct storage calls (factories) since the desired state might be a result of multiple operations' calls which can be omitted for the sake of performance.
-* When the running application state is inconsistent of invalid, there might not be an appropriate operation implemented to fix the state.
+* When the running application state is inconsistent or invalid, there might not be an appropriate operation implemented to fix the state.
 So we have to use direct storage modifications.

-**NOTE:** When there is no appropriate operation exist but application state is valid, it is better to create one, especially if the requested state modification needs to happen more than 1 time.
+**NOTE:** When there is no appropriate operation exist but the application state is valid, it is better to create one, especially if the requested state modification needs to happen more than 1 time.

 ### Alternatives